Considering a Jewish Education

 Where should your child go to school?

 Ideally, you have arrived at this point by trying to answer the basic questions above.
-Once you have clearly articulated those answers and reached an agreement with all interested parties as to your course of action on a Jewish education for your child, then the next step is to identify schools which will meet your requirements.
+Once you have clearly articulated those answers and agreed with all interested parties on your course of action on Jewish education for your child, the next step is to identify schools that will meet your requirements.
 Fortunately for you, by choosing a Jewish education, you immediately eliminate 90% or more of the schools in your area.
 The exception, of course, is Brooklyn, New York, which has over 139 Jewish schools.
 Still, in dozens of major American cities, you will find several options from which to choose.
 Here is a look at Jewish Community High School of the Bay.

-Follow the process laid out in selecting a private school.
+Follow the process laid out when selecting a private school.
 Ask questions.
 Observe.
 Evaluate.
 Take notes of your findings.
-Discuss any questions and issues with your trusted circle of family, friends and advisors.
+Discuss any questions and issues with your trusted family, friends, and advisors.
 In the end, it is up to you which school is the best fit for your needs and requirements.

 comments powered by Disqus